tamofplease/calculator/README.md

 # calculator

-Flutter project which is forcus for practice about riverpod and codemagic.
+Flutter project which is forcus for practice about riverpod, hooks and codemagic.

 ## Getting Started